Identification of Deep Network Generated Images Using Disparities in Color Components: Related Works

-GAN was first proposed by Goodfellow \etal \cite{GoodfPMXWOCB2014}.
+GAN was first proposed by Goodfellow \etal \cite{goodfellow2014generative}.
 Basically, a GAN consists of two networks: a generator and a discriminator.
 The generator tries to generate synthetic samples as the one drawing from real data distribution, and the discriminator tries to correctly classify whether samples are coming from the generator or the real data.
-The training of GAN works as a game between the generator and the discriminator.
+The training of GAN works as solving a two-player zero-sum game between the generator and the discriminator.
 While the discriminator notices some differences between the real distribution and the generated distribution, the generator adjusts its parameters to produce samples closer to the real distribution.
 And then, the discriminator tries to tell apart the two distributions again by adjusting its parameters.
-In an ideal case, the generator eventually reproduces the distribution of real data, and the discriminator fails to distinguish between generated samples and real samples.
-Recently, many works \cite{RadfoMC2016,MaoLXLWS2017,ZhaoML2017,ArjovCB2017,GulraAADC2017,KarraALL2018} have been proposed to improve the vanilla GAN.
-For example, Radford \etal \cite{RadfoMC2016} designed deep convolutional GAN (DCGAN), Arjovsky \etal \cite{ArjovCB2017} adopted Wasserstein distance in GAN to make the training more stable, Gulrajani \etal \cite{GulraAADC2017} made an improvement for Wasserstein GAN with gradient penalty (WGAN-GP), Karras \etal \cite{KarraALL2018} proposed progressive growing of GAN (PGGAN) to improve the quality and variation of generated images.
+In an ideal case, the generator is expected to eventually reproduce the distribution of real data, and the discriminator fails to distinguish between generated samples and real samples.
+Up to now, many works \cite{radford2016unsupervised,mao2017least,zhao2017energy,arjovsky2017wasserstein, gulrajani2017improved,karras2018progressive,brock2018large,karras2018style} have been proposed to improve the vanilla GAN.
+For example, Radford \etal \cite{radford2016unsupervised} designed deep convolutional GAN (DCGAN), Arjovsky \etal \cite{arjovsky2017wasserstein} adopted Wasserstein distance in GAN to make the training more stable, Gulrajani \etal \cite{gulrajani2017improved} made an improvement for Wasserstein GAN with gradient penalty (WGAN-GP).
+More recently, the quality and variation of generated images have been further improved by progressive growing of GANs (\textsc{Pro}GAN) \cite{karras2018progressive}, large scale training with architectural changes and modified regularization scheme (\textsc{Big}GAN) \cite{brock2018large}, designing style-based generator architecture (\textsc{Sty}GAN) \cite{karras2018style}, and generating images by parts based on their conditional spatial coordinates (\textsc{Coco}GAN) \cite{lin2019coco}.